amitiub/appium-mobile-automation-emulator/README.md

 APK Handling

-APK file is not included in this repository.
+APK file is included in this repository.

 Place your APK locally and provide the path via: